DaWebAlpha/task/1_header.md

+This is a much better format for learning.
+Instead of giving hints and then answers later, each exercise should show the **exact code you are expected to write**, then explain every line, then give exercises that build the next part of the project.

+---

+# EXERCISE 1 — BUILD THE HEADER COMPONENT

-# FINAL PROJECT WE ARE BUILDING
+## FINAL PROJECT WE ARE BUILDING

 By Exercise 50 you will have: